tiagoamp/flow-dashboard/README.md

 Application to visualize the activities flow through kanban.

-Dysplays a web page with a Cumulative Flow Diagram and a Kanban status: "INBOX, TO DO, DOING, DONE, RELEASED".
+Displays a web page with a Cumulative Flow Diagram and a Kanban status: "INBOX, TO DO, DOING, DONE, RELEASED".

 Data should be stored in MySQL database.